-This concentration card game gives your brain a real workout.
-Flipped Out is far more advanced than typical memory card games.
+This concentration card game Sweety Memory gives your memory a real workout.

 I can't emphasize enough how advanced this game is compared to the traditional "Concentration" memory game played with a deck of cards.
 This is a true brain game.

 HOW TO PLAY.
+Wait for the game to load, then click the "Play" button.
 After the game loads, you need to choose which mode to play.
 You can either play in regular scoring mode or daily practice mode.

 Flipped Out is based on the rules of the traditional Concentration card game.
 In a standard Concentration game, pairs of cards are placed face-down on a table.
 Your goal is to memorize where all the cards are located.